Myths about automation

 These are great options for B2C customers, but not for B2B

 You can also use Flows to segment your B2C and B2B shoppers, prompting customers to self-identify to get the most accurate answer.
-While the product is built for ecommerce merchants, we at Gorgias use a robust Help Center, live chat, and the Automation Add-on to provide support for our B2B audience.
+While the product is built for ecommerce merchants, we at Gorgias use a robust Help Center, Chat, and Automate to provide support for our B2B audience.